rujealfon/ed3n-bootstrap/README.md

 4. Execute this command `bower install` to install bower components.
 5. Now let's start installing bower components to /application/vendor by running this command `gulp install`.
 6. Then Ola!
-You can now start developing by runnung `gulp`
+You can now start developing by running `gulp`

 ### Gulp file available task
 * `gulp` default gulp task that runs `gulp watch` task.